arcs-njit-edu/docs/docs/Policies/wulver_policies.md

 ## User Storage Allowance

 Users will be provided with 50GB home directories.
 Home directories are backed up.
 PIs are additionally provided 2TB project directories.
 These project directories are not backed up.
 Very fast NVME scratch is available to users.
-This scratch space is for temporary files generated during a run and will be deleted after the job is complete.
+This scratch space is for temporary files generated during a run and will be deleted after 30 days.
 Additional project storage can be purchased if needed.
-This additional project space is not backed up, however, if backup is desired arrangements can be made at additional cost.
+This additional project space is not backed up, however, if backup is desired, arrangements can be made at additional cost.
 Costs will be provided.
-It is important for users to understand the Wulver is a compute device and not a long term storage device.
+It is important for users to understand the Wulver is a compute device and not a long-term storage device.
 Users need to manage data so that backed up data fits in home directory space.
 Transient, or rapidly changing data should be stored in the project directory.
-Long term storage with backups or archival storage for research data will be stored in a yet to be determined campus wide storage resource.
+Long-term storage with backups or archival storage for research data will be stored in a yet to be determined campus wide storage resource.

 ## Shared Condo Partnership